edgarfinn/React-Basic-Reference/README.md

 export default Hero;
 ```

-Once there is key: value pair defined in a component's state (such as ```greeting``` above), this value can be accessed from elsewhere within the component using ```this.state.keyName```.
+Once there is a key->value pair defined in a component's state (such as ```greeting``` above), this value can be accessed from elsewhere within the component using ```this.state.keyName```.

 You can see that the code previously defined by the functional component has now been morphed into the ```render()``` method of the class component.

 ### Setting State
-Once state is initialised in the constructor function, you can use event handlers to update state to a user's input data, using an inline ES6 arrow function for an event handler.
+Once state is initialised in the constructor function, you can use the ```setState()``` method to update state properties to the value of a user's input data, using an inline ES6 arrow function for an event handler.

 ```jsx
 import React, {Component} from 'react';